Blayung/csgo-download-wingman-demos/README.md

-# csgo-download-wingman-demos-script
+# csgo-download-wingman-demos
-Python script for downloading cs:go wingman demos.
+A python script for downloading cs:go wingman demos.